jspsych/jsPsych/docs/core_library/jspsych-core.md

 ### Description

 Ends the experiment, skipping all remaining trials.
+If the `on_finish` event handler for `jsPsych` returns a `Promise` then the `end_message` will not be displayed until the promise is resolved.

 ### Example